ElfIncredible/Parkinson-s-Disease-ML-Detection/README.md

 - Make predictions on the training data and calculate the accuracy by comparing the predicted labels with the true labels.
 - Make predictions on the testing data and calculate the accuracy similarly.
 - Print the accuracy scores for both the training and testing datasets, allowing you to assess how well the model performs on known and unseen data.

+### Building a predictive system
+Build a system that:

+- Takes a new set of input features that represent a single data point.
+- Standardizes it using the previously fitted scaler,
+- Uses the trained SVM classifier to predict whether the person has Parkinson's disease.
+- The result of the prediction is then printed, along with an interpretation indicating whether the person is likely to have Parkinson's disease or not.